stormszero/dhlease/README.md

 # dhlease
 DHCP lease viewer.

+# Hiatus
+After a hiatus of almost 7 years I came back around to this as I ultimately forgot I put this here.
+The version initially pushed here wasn't complete and had a few bugs along with it.

+As per April 30th 2025 I pushed the version that I am currently using myself.
+I'm not saying this is bug-free but the worst culprits should have been flushed.

 # Requirements
 Requires DHCP lease files in the format as specified and used by The Internet Consortium's DHCP server, dhcpd.